-a) Market economy c) Market research d) Market analysis b) Market reports business undertakings in the contributes to the creation of the company. gation of the methodological position of individual e market place, which, besides market monitoring, of market transparency and sound business policy 1 1 icularly the business press and the radio / on ertain markets / eg commodities, foreign exchange ting-related information of marketing research.
-It also includes the marketing of the business accounting as a corporate pecific market segment, including the collection of ternal information sources. system with decentralized planning and managing ordinated by markets through the price mechanism.
+a) Market economyb) Market reports c) Market research d) Market analysis 1 1 is a systematic investigation of the methodological position of individual business undertakings in the marl ket place, which, besides market monitoring, contributes to the creation of man rket transparency and sound business policy of the company. - · ly the business press and the radio / on markets / eg commodities, foreign exchange markets /. and the second s arketing research.
+It also includes the marke- f the business accounting as a corporate • c market segment, including the collection of the needs of those using external 4 is an economic system with decentralized planning and managing economic processes that are coordinate ted by markets through the price mechanism.